layerml/onboarding-project/tutorial1/README.md

 > In this step, you will learn how to create 2 new Layer Features and add them into the existing Layer Featureset: ***order_features***

-> We will create and add 2 features below into our project:
+> We will add 2 new features into the project:
 > - Review Score
 > - Total Items
 >